thien-pv/arcface-mobilenetv2/README.md

 2. Papers pulished

-In this first paper, we used Arcface model + Retinaface ( detect model with backbone model: Mobilenetv2) for good results. https://www.researchgate.net/publication/365729132_Application_of_Face_Recognition_Technique_with_ArcFace_model_to_Smart_Camera_System
+In this first paper, we used Arcface model + Retinaface ( detect faces with backbone network: Mobilenetv2) for good results. https://www.researchgate.net/publication/365729132_Application_of_Face_Recognition_Technique_with_ArcFace_model_to_Smart_Camera_System

 In this second paper, we used Arcface model + SSD Mobilenet V2 for impressed results.
 Also, we combined it with hand gesture recognition to control sensors and devices in smart home system.